 When costs aren’t allocated to specific RIBA stages, overruns in Stage 2 or 3 only surface much later by then it’s too late to correct course.

-How WorkflowMax Helps: Job costing and stage reporting keep budgets tied to milestones, so firms can see immediately if a stage is over-serviced.
+How WorkflowMAX Helps: Job financial summary report and cost tracking capabilities keep budgets tied to milestones, so firms can see immediately if a stage is over-serviced.

 Many firms only discover overspends at the end of the month or quarter, long after costs could have been controlled.